Falcon LogScale Collector 1.9.1 GA (2025-05-20)

 Important

-If the groups functionality has been used to define a group based upon the system string, and this group is relying on the old incorrect string, for example:
+If the groups functionality has been used to define a group based on the system string, and this group relies on the old incorrect string, for example:

-filter: system= windows*the filter needs to be updated tosystem= windows*orsystem=Windows*in order to match the new corrected system string.If not, the machines affected (Windows Server 2016 and 2019) will fall out of their group, leaving them without a config. and therefore they will stop ingesting.
+filter: system= windows*the filter must be updated tosystem= windows*orsystem=Windows*in order to match the new corrected system string.If not, the machines affected (Windows Server 2016 and 2019) will fall out of their group, leaving them without a config.
+These machines will then stop ingesting data.

 Installation and Deployment

-Fixed an issue where non-default umask settings during installation could cause the configuration file to be unreadable by the service user which would prevent the FLC from starting.
+Fixed an issue where non-default umask settings during installation could cause the configuration file to be unreadable by the service user.
+This would prevent the Log Collector from starting.

 systemd[1]: Configuration file/usr/lib/systemd/system/logscale-collector.serviceis marked executable.
 Please remove executable permission parts.
 Proceeding anyway.